blessingekwere/8-weeks-SQL-challenge--Challenge-1--Dannys-Diner/README.md

 ![](https://github.com/blessingekwere/8-weeks-SQL-challenge--Challenge-1--Dannys-Diner/blob/main/4.png)

-This query shows that the most purchased item on the menu is ramen and it was purchased 8 times.
+This query shows that the most purchased item on the menu is ramen and it was purchased eight times.

 *	Which item was the most popular for each customer?